olavgg/java-pass-pwned/README.md

 # java-pass-pwned
 Microservice for checking for password that has been pwned, works with Java 11.

-Requires only a 680MB heap
+Requires only a 680MB heap with Java 11
+Java 8 may need up to 900MB

 Inspired by https://www.bloomingpassword.fun/